IDHConsulting/ManageFraud/readme.md

-# electV
+# ManageFraud

-Create and manage electronic vouchers and coupons
+System to manage fraud at POS

 ## Getting Started